-Welcome to our monthly summary for September 2018.
+Welcome to our monthly update for September 2019.

 This provides a summary of:

 - the latest updates to our self-help information site for people with convictions

 - recent posts to our online magazine, theRecord

 - other news and developments that might be of interest to people with a criminal record.

 Have you stumbled across this?
 You can receive these updates direct to your inbox every month for free by signing up to our mailing list (make sure you choose to receive ‘news for people with convictions’)

 Here’s a summary of updates that we’ve made recently to the information hub.
 There are links within each update to where you can find more information about the update.
 There are also links next to many of the updates, which links to threads on our online forum where you can discuss these with other people with convictions.

 - Ban the Box employers – We’ve produced some new information using Business in the Community’s list of Ban the Box employers.
 The table provides not just the name and contact details of the employer but also sets out the point at which they may ask you to disclose your criminal record.